nlsfi/pickLayer/docs/development.md

   with [necessary patches](./osgeo-python-patch.md)
 * Activate the venv
 * Install the dependencies for runtime and development (testing & linting):
-  `pip install -r requirements.txt -r requirements-dev.txt`
+  `pip install -r requirements.txt -r requirements-dev.txt --no-deps --only-binary=:all:`
 * Install pre-commit: `pre-commit install` and  `pre-commit install --hook-type commit-msg`
 * Create a `.env` from `.env.example`, and configure at least the QGIS executable path
 * Launch development QGIS: `qpdt s`